project-illium/illium-documentation/docs/protocol/block-relay.md

 ***(a) Encoding***

 For encoding, we use a stack-based state machine that follows a three-stage cycle.
-At the end of each cycle, the bytes on the stack represent enough of the TXID’s initial bytes in order to be able to uniquely identify that TXID in mempool.
+At the end of each cycle, the bytes on the stack represent enough of the txid’s initial bytes in order to be able to uniquely identify that txid in mempool.
 At the start of each cycle, we’re left with the initial bytes for the previous transaction.
 Our three stages are as follows:

 1. We can pop 1 or more bytes off the stack as necessary to disambiguate from the previous block transaction.
 2. We can push 1 or more bytes onto the stack as necessary to disambiguate from neighboring mempool transactions.